 erhaps you have noticed that there is a common thread that runs throughout the Bible; it is the theme of home and family.
 This is not a coincidence.
 The family is the first institution God established.
 Any society is only as healthy as the families that make up that society.
-For instance, as seen in ou∆r key passage, the Father is very concerned with the growth and spiritual health of His family.
+For instance, as seen in our key passage, the Father is very concerned with the growth and spiritual health of His family.
 A healthy family is made up of a mother and a father who are well equipped to care for their children.
 So it is with God’s children, and, clearly, Paul recognized how important this is.
 For instance, to the saints at Thessalonica, he was like a nursing mother, as well as a spiritual father.
 And then there are the apostles John and Peter who wrote of the concept of spiritual birth and infants needing milk to grow up in the faith.

 When we’re born physically, there is a natural growth process, and the same is true when we are born spiritually.
 Whether it be physical, educational, mental, or spiritual, we are either moving forward growing and learning, or we are regressing.
 But we never stay in the same place.
 It does not matter if we call this equipping the saints, building the body, parenting God’s children, or making disciples; all this falls under the umbrella of the growth and health of the church.